 Where to Stay Whilst Visiting Turks and Caicos:

 There are plenty of resorts on Turks & Caicos, but not all are kid friendly.
 Perhaps the most kid friendly is the well known Beaches resort.
 We chose not to stay there for several reasons.
 First of all was the price – it was insane.
 Second was that our kids actually couldn’t do most of the activities there.
 I also read really mixed reviews on how toddler and baby friendly it was.
-So we looked around some more and found Ocean Club West and absolutely loved it and decided hands down we would stay there again in the future.
+So we looked around some more and found Ocean Club West using Expedia and we absolutely loved it and decided hands down we would stay there again in the future.
 I would recommend this place for anyone traveling with kids.

 The rooms are set up suite style which is awesome.
 We sprung for a 2 bedroom 2 bath oceanfront condo.
 It was plenty of room.
 We ended up hardly using the second room and kept saying how we should have invited friends to come and stay with us.
 I loved that the suites have full kitchens.
 Food in Turks & Caicos is crazy expensive (okay pretty much everything there is expensive) so we found it helpful to be able to store groceries in the fridge and be able to do some of our own meals in our room.
 It also came in handy for storing breastmilk since we wanted some nights out without the kids.
 We had a huge living area, and also a huge screened oceanfront porch.
 The space made it really easy for our kids to feel comfortable in the suite